Creamy southern mashed potatoes are one of the best comfort foods. Just potatoes, milk, butter, sour cream, and salt. Simple and delicious.

 Creamy, smooth, full of butter, and rich potato flavor.
 There are just some things that you need to do right, and southern mashed potatoes are one of those things.

-This classic Thanksgiving staple but also a favorite year around, and is easy to make with only a couple of ingredients so lets get cooking!
+This classic Thanksgiving staple but also a favorite year-round, and is easy to make with only a couple of ingredients so let's get cooking!

 Ingredients Needed for Creamy Southern Mashed Potatoes

 How Do You Make Mashed Potatoes from Scratch?

 - Fill a large pot with water halfway up and heavily salt.
 Place on the stove on high heat and bring to a boil.

 - Fill the sink with cold water.
 Peel the potatoes and place them in the cold water once peeled while working on the other.
 This will help prevent them from browning while you're working.

 - Once the potatoes are peeled, dice each potato into small cubes.
 Place directly into the boiling water.